Dinning Room Extension Tables.

 Shown above, are three of my chairs of vastly different styles and construction methods, and as i have already explained and posted a detailed WIP (work in progress) of the Conoid chair (its in the Tips & WIPs menu)

-More Extension Tables – with a twist.
+More Extension Tables –

 This shows the top the Coffee Table tops taken off, and added each end to the main table.